calsim113/Microsoft_AZ204/notes.md

         - Bypass query strings: no caching
         - Cache every unique URL (including query string)

+##### Configuring Cache and Experiation Policies for Azure Redis Cache

+Azure Redis Cache is a Microsoft implementation of the open source Redis Cache.
+Redis cache not only operates as an in-memory database, but can also operate as a database cache and even a message broker.
+Azure Redis Cache has 5 pricing Tiers, from which three are important and will be in the exam, plus 2 advanced ones.
+1. Basic:
+	- minimal feature se
+	- no SLA
+	- good for development and test
+	- Up to 53 GB of memory with up to 20k connections
+2. Standard
+	- 2 replicated nodes
+	- 99.9% availbility
+	- 53 gb of memory
+	- 20k clients
+3. Premium
+	- Redis cluster
+	- Low latency and high throughput
+	- 99.95% availability
+	- 100 GB memory
+	- 40k connected clients
+4. Enterprise
+	- Full Redis feature set
+	- 99.99% availability
+5. Enterprise flash
+	- Add fast non-volatile storage

+You can scale up the tiers, but you can't scale down your current tier to a lower one.

+Understand caching:
+- Improve performance and scalability
+- Move frequently accessed data closer on fast storage
+- Faster response times

+When should we cache?
+- Repeatedly accessed data, especially if the data is not changed.
+- Data source performance: reading data from cache is faster than performing SQL operations on the server
+- Data contention: when multiple systems are requesting the same data
+- Physical location to reduce network latency

+Managing lifetime in Redis Cache:
+- No default expiration, content exists until it's removed
+- Must set TTL manually

+Calculating cache duration
+- Rate of change
+	- Long expiry for static data
+	- Short expiry for volatile data
+- Risk of outdate data
+	- Lower TTl to match data change

+Setting expiration times for Redis Cache: `_cache.StringSet("myKey", "my Value", new TimeSpan(3, 0, 0))`, for TTL of 3 hours.

+To use Redis Cache in a .NET project, use the StackExchange.Redis NuGet package.
+Add the CacheConnectionstring to appsettings, so you can perform actions on the Redis Cache.

+Best practices for Redis Cache:
+- Watch out for data loss, since it is an in memory database
+- Set expiry times to manage content lifetime
+- Add jitter to TTL to vary the expiry time, which spreds database load
+- Avoid caching large objects
+- Host Redis in the same region as your application runs

+##### Implement application caching patterns

+The benefits of caching:
+- Performance
+- Scalability, reduce low long key components in your applications such as servers and databases
+- Resilience

+Common caching patterns (that are likely in the exam):
+- Cache-aside pattern: store frequently accessed data in Redis Cache
+	1. Does the data exist in cache?
+	2. If not, retrieve from the data store
+	3. Store a copy in the cache
+- Content cache pattern
+	- Cache static content (images, templates, style sheets)
+	- Reduces server load
+	- Redis output cache provider for ASP.NET
+- User session caching pattern
+	- Maintain application state (e.g. shopping cart)
+	- Done with session cookies or local storage
+		- limited data storage
+		- slow performance
+	- Solution: store data in redis cache and keep a reference/pointer in the session cookie
+- Advanced patterns:
+	- Job and message queueing
+	- Distributed transactions

+Configuring Redis Cache for optimal size and performance.
+- Estimating the cache size:
+	- Number of concurrent cached objects
+	- Size of cached objects
+		- An ampty instance typically uses 3 mb of RAM
+	- Number of cache requests
+		- C3 (pricing tier) Redis Cache can proces up to 100.000 requests per second.
+90.000 over SSL.
+	- Cache expiration policy
+		- Think of the Cache Hit Ratio: number of cache requests that return a repsonse.
+- Test with Redis Benchmark Utility: `Redis-benchmark -q -n 100000`.
+Cannot run from the Azure portal, better to create a virtual machine and test from there.

 ### 4.2 Instrument solutions to support monitoring and logging

 ## 5 Connect to and consume Azure services and third-party services (15-20%)